alexcouper/django-angular-docker-circleci-opsworks/README.md

 runs (e.g. ``http://192.168.59.103:8000``) See the previous section for how to find the IP address.

+### Running a subset of the BDD browser tests

+When developing against Protractor tests, it's unlikely that you will ant to run the whole suite each time.
+The NPM / Protractor harness is set up in this repo so that you can override the 'specs' property of the Protractor conf and get it to run just one .js spec if you wish:

+    npm config set review-app:specs my_latest_spec.js
+    developer_test_scripts/run_browser_tests.sh

+You can reset this again to the full suite like this:

+    npm config delete review-app:specs
+    developer_test_scripts/run_browser_tests.sh

 ### Running Django-only backend tests

 Django Nose tests may be run from your host with: